latug0/pybind_mpi/README.md

-# Simple example that exhibits the use of pybind11, MPI and mpi4py
+# Example for using C++ library, pybind11, mpi4py, & MPI

 ## Introduction